Sequoiadendron giganteum: Threats

-Cultivation
+Giant sequoias, once primarily threatened by logging, now face their greatest danger from the absence of regular fires.
+Fire suppression, severe wildfires, and competition from shade-tolerant species have disrupted the natural cycle that once relied on periodic wildfires to release seeds and clear undergrowth.

+Natural wildfires historically played a key role in sequoia reproduction, releasing seeds from cones and clearing undergrowth to create the open, nutrient-rich conditions needed for seedlings.
+Fire suppression over the last century has disrupted this cycle, limiting reproduction in many groves.
+Without regular fires, the buildup of fuel and the excessive growth of more fire-sensitive trees, like white fir, have increased the risk of devastating crown fires, which have already destroyed significant portions of the sequoia population.

+Many destructive wildfires have hit giant sequoia groves in recent decades, including the McNally Fire in 2002, the Rough Fire in 2015, and the Railroad Fire in 2017.
+The Castle Fire in 2020 is estimated to have wiped out 10–14% of the giant sequoia population, or about 7,500 to 10,600 mature trees, possibly including the King Arthur Tree, one of the tallest known sequoias.
+In 2021, the KNP Complex and Windy Fire added to the damage, killing an estimated 3 to 5% more of the population.

+Controlled burns have been effective in protecting giant sequoias.
+In the 2022 Washburn Fire, officials credited prescribed burns in Yosemite National Park with limiting the fire's intensity and sparing Mariposa Grove from major harm.
+Experts warn that to preserve healthy groves and prevent future destruction, the use of prescribed burns must increase significantly—by about 30 times the current levels.

+Around the world

 Giant sequoia is a very popular ornamental tree in many areas.
-It is successfully grown in most of western and southern Europe, the Pacific Northwest of North America north to southwest British Columbia, the southern United States, southeast Australia, New Zealand and central-southern Chile.
+It is successfully grown in most of western and southern Europe, the Pacific Northwest of North America, north to southwest British Columbia, the southern United States, southeast Australia, New Zealand and central-southern Chile.
 It is also grown, though less successfully, in parts of eastern North America.

 Trees can withstand temperatures of −31 °C (−25 °F) or colder for short periods of time, provided the ground around the roots is insulated with either heavy snow or mulch.
 Outside its natural range, the foliage can suffer from damaging windburn.

 A wide range of horticultural varieties have been selected, especially in Europe, including blue, compact blue, powder blue, hazel smith, pendulum—or weeping—varieties, and grafted cultivars.

 France

 The tallest giant sequoia ever measured outside of the United States is a specimen planted near Ribeauvillé in France in 1856 and measured in 2014 at a height between 57.7 m and 58.1 m at age 158 years.